orchid00/actions_sandbox/03-documentation_actions.md

           Rscript -e "pkgdown:::deploy_local(new_process = FALSE, remote_url = 'https://x-access-token:${{secrets.GITHUB_TOKEN}}@github.com/${{github.repository}}.git')"
 ```

 N.B.
-The usethis function is not currently exported into the NAMESPACE of `usethis` but is documented.
+The usethis function is not currently (Dec 2019) exported into the NAMESPACE of `usethis` but is documented.

-Now we need to git add and commit the yaml file, and push the changes to Github.
+Now we need to `git add` and `commit` the yaml file, and `push` the changes to GitHub.

 ## Action to deploy a bookdown site

 The following yaml template will run `bookdown::render_book()` on index.Rmd and then deploy the resulting html files onto the gh-pages branch that was created as part of section \@ref(ghpages-setup).
-It also requires the creation of two GitHub secrets (see section \@ref(secrets)), _GITHUB_PAT_ and _EMAIL_. _GITHUB_PAT_ is a personal access token that has at least repo access, create the token in your personal settings and then copy the value into the secrets settings for the repository (see section \@ref(github-pat) for more).
+It also requires the creation of two GitHub secrets (see section \@ref(secrets)), _GITHUB_PAT_ and _EMAIL_. _GITHUB_PAT_ is a personal access token that has at least repository access (which means you can see the settings of the repository).
+Create the token in your personal settings and then copy the value into the secrets settings for the repository (see section \@ref(github-pat) for more).
 The action also assumes that you are compiling the book to an html format and the output directory is `_book`.

 Github action for .github/workflow/deploy_bookdown.yml
 ```